jeremaquai/THCFantasy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Create the basic window for the game and set up the framework for the game
+- [ x ] Create the basic window for the game and set up the framework for the game
     - [  ] Have the screen size be adjustable
-    - [ ] Allow the player to play the game in full screen mode
+    - [ x ] Allow the player to play the game in full screen mode
-    - [ ] Create a temporary start screen
+    - [ x ] Create a temporary start screen
     - [ ] Create a a credits screen
         - [ ] create one file with a dictionary containing the credtis
         ```python